 10xTravel is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Of the three major rewards cards providers, Chase offers some of the most valuable sign-up bonus offers and bonus categories.
+Chase offers some of the most valuable sign-up bonus offers and bonus categories of the three major rewards card issuers.
 Unfortunately, these rewards come with some of the strictest sign-up and bonus limitations.
-Not anyone can open a Chase credit card and, as a rewards collector, you’ll want to know what can stop you from opening a card.
+Not anyone can open a Chase credit card, and, as a rewards collector, you’ll want to know what can stop you from opening a card.

 The bank implements restrictions for both applications and sign-up bonuses, so it’s imperative to know the little details of when you should and shouldn’t apply for a Chase card.

 First and foremost, familiarize yourself with the Chase 5/24 rule.
 This is akin to the 10 Commandments of the credit-card rewards world, except it’s just one rule and hopefully easier to remember.

 First and foremost, familiarize yourself with the Chase 5/24 rule.
 This is akin to the Ten Commandments of the credit card rewards world, except it’s just one rule and hopefully easier to remember.

 You won’t find this rule written on any Chase website, but it’s common knowledge in the points-and-miles community.

 If you’ve opened five or more consumer credit cards with any bank in the past 24 months, Chase won’t approve you for most of its own cards.
 You must wait for those old card approvals to drop off your credit report before you can apply for a Chase credit card.